DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-04-25-how-to-market-an-indie-game-with-no-budget.md

 <h2 class="post-h2">5.
 Build a Community</h2>

 Lastly, with a marketing plan at your disposal, start interacting with people and invite them into the world that you’ve been creating!
-It’s crucial that you work on building a community of people that are willing to support your development and help spread the word.
+It’s crucial that you work on building a community of people that are willing to support your content and development.

 We can’t afford to spend thousands on advertising so we need to find ways to organically reach people and gain momentum.
 Even the most well-known indie games like Celeste and Stardew Valley stuck to this approach and I know that it can work for you too!